CalamityCrowe/Enhanced-Gameplay-Ability-System-Plugin/README.md

 ## What this plugin aims to achieve

 The GAS framework is a bare bones template for beginning to setup different gameplay mechanics.
 The idea behind this framework is to expand on that drastically so it can be used as a building block for making traditional RPG elements that we would normally find in them.
-This is getting documented on live confluence that will go into more detail about how to setup specific classes and how some of the classes have been written.
+This is getting documented on confluence so it can be simplified and explained here when it is finished getting written.
 >[!important]
 >The writing of the pages is taking time, so the most important part for me right now is making sure what I put is correct and isn't blatantly wrong such as how the inputs work.